kris-sum/hiprelay/README.md

 The logic is quite simple.
 Or better, it's not *that* hard.
 We have two async modules running: ircbot and weblistener. ircbot is connected to IRC and listens for people writing in channel, and on a message event it performs a relay to HipChat by making a POST request against an integration, plus token.

-The weblistener module, on the other hand, listens to a webhook generated query coming from the HipChat room and triggered whenever a HipChat user writes a message.
+In the meanwhile, the weblistener module listens to a webhook generated query coming from the HipChat room and triggered whenever a HipChat user writes a message.
 The weblistener module decodes the JSON message and relays it into IRC.

 Now let this all sink in for a moment.
 Beautiful, isn't it?